vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 Also, you can pass `key` you want as argument, then you will get infomation bind to that key.

-For return types, please see [Composition Api Return Types](./config.md#composition-api).
+For return types, please see [Composition API Return Types](./config.md#composition-api).